About Me

 Open Access Papers

-Research: RISC-V, Microelectronics, NoCs, Security
+Research: RISC-V, Microelectronics, Manycores, NoCs, Security

 Open Access Surveys